MechanicalRabbit/PrettyPrinting.jl/doc/src/guide.md

     literal("salary") * literal(" =") / indent(4) * literal("101442")
     =#

-The pretty-printing engine can search through possible layouts to find the best fit, which is expressed as a layout expression without the choice operator.
+The pretty-printing engine can search through all potential layouts to find the best fit, which is expressed as a layout expression without the choice operator.

     best_fit(l)
     #-> literal("salary") * (literal(" = ") * literal("101442"))